stuartshay/MicroService/helm/microservice-stack/README.md

 $ helm del --purge name_of_the_release
 ```

-# How to acccess the swagger api / prom / grafana
+# How to acccess the service

  ```sh
  $ kubectl get svc